Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Extensions: .zip .ZIP .7z .7Z .cue .CUE \
 Bios: None

+### Daphne
+Emulator: hypseus standalone \
+Rom Folder: daphne \
+Extensions: .daphne .DAPHNE \
+Bios: None \
+Notes: Be aware that within the daphne folder is a roms folder.
+That is not an error.
+That folder is needed.
+Your laserdisc .zip files should contain a "rom name".daphne folder that must be copied to the root daphne folder.
+Make sure the "rom name".daphne folder contains a framefile ("rom name".txt) or it will not load.
+Your laserdisc .zip files must be loaded into the daphne/roms folder.
+If you're still having issues getting this to work, click [here](https://retropie.org.uk/docs/Daphne/)

 ### Doom
 Emulator: (**lzdoom**) lr-prboom \
 Rom Folder: doom \